Cold Hearted: Chart performance

+"Cold Hearted" topped the Billboard Hot 100 chart for one week in September 1989, giving Abdul her third US number-one single.
+"Cold Hearted" was ranked sixth on Billboards Year-End Hot 100 ranking of 1989.
+It spent a total of 21 weeks within the Billboard Hot 100.
+In Canada, "Cold Hearted" peaked at number one according to The Record magazine and number two according to RPM magazine, while in Finland, in entered the top 20.

 Music video

 The official music video for "Cold Hearted" was directed by David Fincher and spent more than three weeks on top of MTV's video rotation list.
+It uses the album version of the song, with the rap section from the extended 12" version spliced in after the 3rd chorus.
 The inspiration for the video came from Bob Fosse's choreography of the "Take Off with Us" scene in the movie All That Jazz.
 Abdul dances for music executives with a group of semi-nude dancers.
-Abdul was wearing a black fishnet dress which exposed her belly button and was sporting a German police hat.
+Abdul was wearing a black fishnet dress which exposed her belly button and was sporting a hat of the German "Kriegsmarine".
 The dance floor included scaffolding where Abdul and her dancers hang and dance suggestively.
+The video was filmed in Downtown Los Angeles where Christina Aguilera's music video for "What a Girl Wants" would also be filmed at.

+The video and its "late-'80s energy" served as a visual inspiration for the music video of Ariana Grande's 2024 single "Yes, And?".